-Also available: soft drinks (U.S.-type and more exotic flavors), juices, beer and stronger liquids.
+Also available: soft drinks, juices, beer and stronger liquids.
 Locally produced liquor is reasonably priced, but imported brands can be very expensive.

 Staff at the hotels and dive shop will be able to help you resolve almost any problem that comes up.
 If you’re unhappy with your hotel room for any reason, tell the front desk or manager, and ask them to resolve the situation.
 For serious situations, emergencies, or assistance with problems you can’t resolve locally, call us at Bay Adventures (Miami) at 305-892-4280 or email firstname.lastname@example.org.
 IMPORTANT: if you believe you are being charged unfairly for something, get a receipt and the name of the person who insists on payment – otherwise there is no recourse for getting your money back!

 You can direct dial from your hotel room to the US.
 Hotels will add a long distance surcharge, so check first.
 Many travelers return home to huge unexpected phone bills.
 Most US cell phones will work from all of the Cayman Islands.
 Here are some useful phone numbers.
 From the U.S., direct-dial 1-345 plus the numbers below: